phultquist/imsa-grades/README.md

 ## [View the site](https://imsagrades.com)

 ## About
 IMSA Grades was made as an easy tool to view past grade data for classes at IMSA.
+It is not an official site.

 ## Data
 Two separate sets of data were attained.
 The first is from a 2017 FOIA request as explained on the about page.
 The second came from the Office of Institutional Research at IMSA.